brianhigh/OpsReportCardBook/README.md

 # OpsReportCardBook

 Compile the [OpsReportCard](http://www.opsreportcard.com) into various book formats.
-This has only been tested on Ubuntu Linux 14.04 and macOS High Sierra.
+This has only been tested on Ubuntu Linux 14.04 and 17.04 and macOS High Sierra.

 ## Quick Start